shajidhaque786/mmWave_point/README.md

 The notebook is intended to make the complete experiment easy to understand, reproduce and demonstrate to a supervisor.

 ---
+The required for this project is to large to be uploaded on github so here's the external link "https://drive.google.com/file/d/1rq8yyokrNhAGQryx7trpUqKenDnTI6Ky/view"
 ## 1. Project Structure

 ```text